josephjaspers/blackcat_tensors/docs/allocators.md

 	Cuda_Managed allocates memory via CudaMallocManaged.
 	The memory is accessible from both host and device.
 	Cuda_Managed is recommended if you are not familiar with Cuda programming.

+#### Additional Tags of BlackCat Allocators

+	BlackCat Allocators utilize 2 additional tags to achieve various modifiability.

+	`system_tag`

+	The system_tag, may be either BC::host_tag or BC::device_tag.
+	`system_tag` informs if the memory is allocated on the GPU or CPU.
+	This enables compile time checking to make sure expressions are computed in the apropriate manner as well as enabling querying for apropriate default behavior across the CPU and GPU.

+	If system_tag is not supplied, it is defaulted to 'host_tag'.

+	`propagate_on_temporary_construction`

+	The 'propagate_on_temporary_construction' enables the user to specify the behavior of memory allocation when temporaries are needed.

+	if 'propagate_on_temporary_construction' is set to 'std::false_type', the default allocator is used. if 'propagate_on_temporary_construction' is set to 'std::true_type', the same allocator is used. if a different allocator is specified, that type will be used.

+	-Currently the 'propagate_on_temporary_construction' will be need to be default constructed.

 #### Choosing an allocator (example):